AlexKuhnle/ShapeWorld/README.md

 ![ShapeWorld](https://www.cl.cam.ac.uk/~aok25/files/shapeworld.png)

-The code is written in Python 3.
-The data can either be obtained within a Python 3 module as [NumPy](http://www.numpy.org/) arrays, and hence integrates into deep learning projects based on common frameworks like [TensorFlow](https://www.tensorflow.org/) or [Theano](http://deeplearning.net/software/theano/), or it can be extracted into separate files.
+The code is written in Python 3 (but should be compatible to Python 2).
+The data can either be obtained within a Python module as [NumPy](http://www.numpy.org/) arrays, and hence integrates into deep learning projects based on common frameworks like [TensorFlow](https://www.tensorflow.org/) or [Theano](http://deeplearning.net/software/theano/), or it can be extracted into separate files.
 Both options are described further below.
 For language generation, the Python package [pydmrs](https://github.com/delph-in/pydmrs) [(Copestake et al., 2016)](http://www.lrec-conf.org/proceedings/lrec2016/pdf/634_Paper.pdf) is required.

 **The ShapeWorld framework is still under active development.**